skhurram/cljs-debug/README.md

 Install Leiningen.
 In your checkout run <code>lein deps</code>.

 Then compile the simple ClojureScript example that comes with the repo at the command line by starting a Leiningen REPL with <code>lein repl</code>.
-At the Clojure REPL enter the following:
+Enter the following:

 ```console
 user=> (require '[cljs.closure :as cljsc])